NormalVR/Normcore-Documentation/docs/reference/classes/Normal.Realtime.Realtime.md

     summary: The local clientID of this Realtime instance.
   - name: roomTime
     definition: double roomTime { get; }
-    summary: The server time on this frame.
+    summary: The server time on this frame in unix epoch time format.
+This value can be used to drive animations and is backed by a monotonic clock with sub-millisecond precision.
 This value has latency from the server removed.
   - name: ping
     definition: float ping { get; }
     summary: The local client's last known ping with the server in milliseconds.
+  - name: region
+    definition: RegionMetadata? region { get; }
+    summary: The region metadata for the current room server.
 - name: Methods
   members:
   - name: Connect